gobicycle/bicycle/README.md

 ## Payment notifications

+ATTENTION!
+Sending notifications does not guarantee that all notifications will be sent.
+If the service is restarted after the data is saved to the database and before the notification data is sent, these notifications will not be sent after restart.

 The service has several mechanisms for notification of payments.
 These are webhooks and a AMQP (to RabbitMQ).
 Depending on the `DEPOSIT_SIDE_BALANCE` setting, a notification is received either about the payment to the deposit address, or about the withdrawal from the deposit to the hot wallet.
 Source address and comment returned if known.